reverbel/seed-phrases-for-stellar/README.md

 phrase.
 This information has no importance for the derivation of Stellar account keys, but it may be helpful to prevent typos from going unnoticed.

-#### 4. Key derivation from an Electrum segwit seed phrase, showing also the Electrum seed:
+#### 4. Key derivation from an Electrum segwit seed phrase, showing the Electrum seed:

 ```
 $ seed-phrase-to-stellar-keys -s